Tselmeg-C/Udacity_data_engineer_nanodegree_capstone_project/README.md

 ### Step 4: Run ETL to Model the Data
 * Create the data pipelines and the data model
-* Include a data dictionary
+* Include a data dictionary (seperatly stored as data_dictionary.md)
 * Run data quality checks to ensure the pipeline ran as expected
   * Integrity constraints on the relational database (e.g., unique key, data type, etc.)
   * Unit tests for the scripts to ensure they are doing the right thing